hiim-hr/suMRak/README.md

 ### Parameter Map Calculation

-suMRak can use your MRI data to calculate specific parameter maps:
+suMRak can use your MRi data to calculate specific parameter maps:
-- Dynamic susceptibility contrast CBV, CBF, and MTT - using the [Dynamic Susceptibility Contrast MRI toolbox](https://github.com/marcocastellaro/dsc-mri-toolbox)
+- Dynamic susceptibility contrast CBV, CBF, and MTT - using the [Dynamic Susceptibility Contrast MRi toolbox](https://github.com/marcocastellaro/dsc-MRi-toolbox)
 - FAIR pASL
 - T1
 - T2

 ### Data 3D Viewer

-MRI data can be easily viewed in 3D using a multitude of rendering options, including classic volume rendering, minimum/maximum intensity projections and more...
+MRi data can be easily viewed in 3D using a multitude of rendering options, including classic volume rendering, minimum/maximum intensity projections and more...
 Interactively change colormaps, alphamaps, and overlay segmented regions or raw data.

  ------------------------------------------------------------------------